The Bergin Hunt and Fish Club

 From that point on, Gotti acted as his eyes and ears on the ground.

-However, in 1977, Fatico's reign came to an end after he pleaded guilty to stealing fur coats and was sentenced to five years in prison.
+Fatico's reign came to an end in 1977 after he pleaded guilty to stealing fur coats and was sentenced to five years in prison.
 With Fatico gone, Gotti was seen as his natural successor.
 As a result, the Gambino family inducted him as a "made man" and immediately promoted him to capo of the Bergin crew.

-During the 1980s, Gotti and his crew organized a fireworks display outside the club every 4th of July.
+During the 1980s, Gotti and his crew organized a BBQ and fireworks display outside the club every Fourth of July.
 Each year, people from the neighborhood would flock to the corner of 101st Avenue and 98th Street to watch the show.

-This was their way of appeasing local residents and building "loyalty" within the community.
-Notably, this strategy worked, as the locals would often alert members of the club whenever they spotted undercover detectives.
+This was the crew's way of appeasing local residents and building "loyalty" within the community.
+The strategy worked, as the locals would often alert members of the club whenever they spotted undercover detectives.

 The Gambinos used the property until 2005, when they seemingly abandoned it.
 By that stage, Gotti had died of throat cancer in prison, and the crew's power had dwindled.

-Following its closure, it was converted into two shopfronts and put up for rent.
+Following its closure, it was converted into two shopfronts and listed for rent.

 Bergin Hunt and Fish Club address